What impact does the Regent enterprise have on Iowa?

-The Iowa School for the Deaf and the Iowa Braille and Sight Saving School provide services in communities statewide to help ensure that all sensory impaired children have opportunities to learn, succeed, and become as independent as possible.
+The Iowa School for the Deaf and Iowa Educational Services for the Blind and Visually Impaired provide services in communities statewide to help ensure that all sensory impaired children have opportunities to learn, succeed, and become as independent as possible.

 Education, research and service